FoxoTech/methylcheck/README.md

 >>> pip install methylcheck
 ```

-or if you want to install all three packages at once:
+or if you want to install all three packages at once (recommended):
 ```shell
 >>> pip install methylsuite
 ```